-- The MMU recommends that all capacity imports be required to be deliverable to PJM load prior to the relevant delivery year to ensure that they are full substitutes for internal, physical capacity resources.
-Pseudo ties alone are not adequate to ensure deliverability.
+- The MMU recommends that all capacity imports be required to be deliverable to PJM load in an identified LDA prior to the relevant delivery year to ensure that they are full substitutes for internal, physical capacity resources.
+Pseudo ties alone are not adequate to ensure deliverability to PJM load.
 (Priority: High.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends that all costs incurred as a result of a pseudo tied unit be borne by the unit itself and included as appropriate in unit offers in the capacity market.
 (Priority: High.
 First reported 2016.
-Status: Not adopted.) - The MMU recommends clear, explicit and detailed rules that define the conditions under which PJM will and will not recall energy from PJM
+Status: Not adopted.) - The MMU recommends clear, explicit and detailed rules that define the conditions under which PJM will and will not recall energy from PJM capacity resources and prohibit new energy exports from PJM capacity resources.
+The MMU recommends that those rules define the conditions under which PJM will purchase emergency energy while at the same time not recalling energy exports from PJM capacity resources.
+PJM has modified these rules, but the rules need additional clarification and operational details.
+(Priority: Low.
+First reported 2010.
+Status: Partially adopted.)